GLOBAL MARKETS-Stocks slide but dollar gains as central banks continue inflation battle

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Reporting by Lawrence Delevingne in Boston and Amanda Cooper in London.
-Editing by Arun Koyyur, Elaine Hardcastle)
+(Reporting by Lawrence Delevingne in Boston and Amanda Cooper in London; Editing by Arun Koyyur, Elaine Hardcastle and Andrea Ricci)

 ((lawrence.delevingne@thomsonreuters.com))